-If you have a gilt framed artwork, then the frame is most likely coated with gesso under the gold leaf.
+If you have a gilt-framed artwork, then the frame is most likely coated with gesso under the gold leaf or silver leaf.
 What is gesso and how should gessoed frames be cared for?

 In recent times for more modern frames, gesso is sprayed from a spray booth to create a more uniform surface, which is needed on a slick, modern frame.

 After the gesso coating has dried it is surfaced by hand using either a wet brush or linen cloth, or dry or wet sandpaper.
 The great thing about gesso is that you can apply it to nearly any surface, and then paint over that surface with acrylic paint, oil paint and add varnish later.

 The frame’s carved details can be lost when gesso is applied, so it is often necessary to carve back the gesso layer with small tools to redefine or augment the ornamentation.
 This technique is known as recutting or tooling.
 Perfected by the French, recutting was used on frames with finely carved surfaces dating to the 18th century and earlier.
 Sometimes early frame makers also added decoration to the gesso, which often took the form of cross-hatching or punchwork.
 Another ornamentation technique that incorporates gesso is pastiglia, which was especially popular during the Italian Renaissance when frame makers applied liquid gesso in layers to create low-relief decoration.
 Conservators and frame makers still practice today all of these techniques, both in restoring period frames and in creating new frames.

 Gesso is highly sensitive to changes in climate and can shrink, flake, or crack if exposed to cycles of excessive heat, cold, humidity, or dryness.
 Follow these guidelines for proper care of your gilt frames:

 Store your gilt-framed artwork in a stable environment with as few fluctuations in relative humidity and temperature as possible.
 Avoid storing gilded frames in places like a damp basement or hot attic.